andreasneuber/wp-plugin-on-the-fly/README.md

 Purpose of this plugin is to make creating a WP test plugin as easy as possible.

 ## Getting Started
-These instructions will help you with instalation and usage of plugin.
+These instructions will help you with installation and usage of plugin.

 ### Prerequisites
-- WordPress installation
+WordPress installation

 ### Installing
 On linux do this via terminal: